microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 The base address of **bias vector resource** and **bias vector offset** must be 64 byte aligned.

-This operation doesn't perform Bounds Checking for bias loads.
-Out-Of-Bounds accesses are undefined.
+This operation doesn't perform bounds checking for bias loads.
+If any part of the vector load is out of bounds then the entire operation is undefined.

 #### Return Type